Donets: Russo-Ukrainian War

+In May 2022, Russian attempts to cross the Donets above Lysychansk were stopped in the operationally decisive Battle of the Siverskyi Donets.

 Environment

 Being one of the largest rivers in Ukraine, the Donets is very intensively used in farming and industry.
 Ukraine alone uses more than 2 km3 of river waters per year, half of which is returned as polluted discharges; this consumption effectively reduces river runoff by 32 m3/s.

 Donets suffered greatly even back in the 18th century, when old oaks were cut down along its banks.
 The industrial development of the 19th century reduced the groundwater levels of the basin.
 This resulted in shallowing of the river and slowed navigation.
 Until the mid-19th century, the river was rich in fish which population rapidly declined since then.
 The water quality is graded as level IV (polluted) to V (dirty).
 The main pollutants are fertilizers, petroleum, phenols, zinc, chromium and copper.
 In Kharkiv Oblast, water is contaminated by industrial and communal wastes of Belgorod, Izium and Shebekino cities, but the water is partially purified through the Pechenizke Reservoir.
 The density of plants and thus the contamination increase downstream in Donetsk and Luhansk areas, especially around Lysychansk and Sievierodonetsk, about 400 km from the mouth.
 Some tributaries of the Donets, such as Kozenyi Butt, Bakhmut and Lugan are so polluted that consuming fish caught there is dangerous.

 The purest segment of Donets is between the source and Belgorod, and between the Pechenizke Reservoir and Chuhuiv.
 Average water salinity is 650–750 mg/L, and it increases in winter to 1000 mg/L mostly due to industrial wastewater.